Announcing: Ray Detter Local History Award

 - Document an historic site in Ann Arbor using history and/or photos.

-- Assist with Ann Arbor Historical Street Exhibit tours.
+- Assist with Ann Arbor Historical Street Exhibit tours (https://aadl.org/aastreets).

 - Develop material for a local historical museum: e.g., Kempf House Museum, Cobblestone Farm, Museum on Main Street.

-- Produce media that promotes local history, e.g. Community TV; graphic novel.
+- Produce media that promotes local history, e.g. Community TV segment.

 - Contribute to local history efforts at the Ann Arbor District Library.

-- Submit project materials in any format--printed, digital, or linked to online resources.
+- Submit project materials in hard copy, digital, or with links to online resources.

 For questions or more information, contact Project Chairperson Chris Crockett at firstname.lastname@example.org.
 We invite applicants to review their project with a committee member anytime prior to the final submission date.